 Monitoring is also conducted at the Forest level as part of the Forest Plan implementation, including monitoring of noxious weeds and BMPs.
 The monitoring of noxious weeds and invasive plants would be conducted where appropriate to track changes in populations over time and corrective action would be prescribed where needed.

-The project would be part of a pool of completed units available for randomly selected BMP monitoring.
-More detail on monitoring can be found in section 3.3.
+BMP monitoring may be conducted on projects after treatment is complete.
+More detail on monitoring and projected effectiveness can be found in section 3.3.

 1.5 Decision Framework